-In case I failed to convince some of you with my FLOURLESS ALMOND BUTTER CHOCOLATE CHIP COOKIES, or, heaven forbid there should be any straggling non-believers out there after my FLOURLESS PEANUT BUTTER CHOCOLATE CHIP COOKIES this should seal the deal.
+Flourless cookies are incredible.
+In case I failed to convince you with my FLOURLESS ALMOND BUTTER CHOCOLATE CHIP COOKIES, or, heaven forbid there should be any straggling non-believers out there after my FLOURLESS PEANUT BUTTER CHOCOLATE CHIP COOKIES, this should seal the deal.
 A great chocolate chip cookie can be made without any butter or any flour whatsoever.
 They’re so quick and easy to make, I’d say they qualify as instant gratification.
-It’s revolutionary, really.
+In the cookie world, this is revolutionary.

 The batter is a dream to whip up — there’s nothing to sift, nothing to soften, nothing to cause any trouble whatsoever.
 Just whisk or beat the egg, sugar, cashew butter, and chocolate chips together.
 No need to chill.
 Just scoop the dough onto the baking sheet and bake.